26 Different Types of Moths in Arizona

 The pupae are reddish-brown in color, attaching themselves head down under bark or stumps after pupation.

-The American Dun-bar Moth has experienced a decline in population due to changes in land use, particularly in its northern regions, where it is increasingly restricted by habitat destruction linked to development, logging, and expansion of agricultural activity.
+The American Dun-bar Moth has experienced a population decline due to changes in land use, particularly in its northern regions.
+There, it is increasingly restricted by habitat destruction linked to development, logging, and expansion of agricultural activity.

 25. Afflicted Dagger Moth